Wine and dine in the jewel of the Napa Valley.

 Why go: whimsical sensibility; Cabernets from mountain fruit; small bites elevate wines and vice versa

-The lush yet subtly powerful wines at Ehlers Estate are served in or just outside a sturdy 1886 stone barn whose contemporary-rustic decor hints at the modern sensibility informing the winemaking here.
-The focus at this winery with a captivating history is on Bordeaux varietals grown on 42 acres of organically and biodynamically farmed vineyards.
-The stars include the J. Leducq Cabernet Sauvignon, made entirely of the varietal, along with Cabernet blends and Merlot, Petit Verdot, and Cabernet Franc.
-On the lighter side are a Sauvignon Blanc and a rosé of Cabernet Sauvignon.
+Ehlers Estate‘s Laura Díaz Muñoz crafts lush, subtly powerful wines ready to drink now but made to age.
+The focus at this winery whose stone barn dates to 1886 is on Bordeaux grapes grown on 40 acres of organically farmed vineyards.
+The stars include Jean Leducq Cabernet Sauvignon, a few Cabernet Sauvignon–dominant blends, and individual bottlings of Merlot, Petit Verdot, and Cabernet Franc.
+On the lighter side are Sauvignon Blanc and rosé of Cabernet Sauvignon.

 Directions: From Chateau Potelle, head north up Highway 29 (Main Street) past downtown to Ehlers Lane.
 Though the distance is only 3.5 miles, allow 15 or 20 minutes in case traffic is congested.
 If you’re running ahead of schedule, park near Main Street’s 1200 and 1300 blocks and explore the shops a bit.

-Why go: organic and biodynamic farming practices; 19th-century stone building; captivating history; winery profits benefit heart research
+Why go: organic farming practices; property’s history; winery profits benefit heart research

-Backtrack on Highway 29 to downtown St. Helena for lunch at Cook St. Helena (Italian) or continue past downtown (almost to Chateau Potelle) for a farm-to-table lunch at Farmstead at Long Meadow Ranch.
-For something quicker and more casual, head across the street from Farmstead to the Clif Family Bruschetteria truck.
+Backtrack on Highway 29 to downtown St. Helena for lunch at Cook St. Helena (Italian) or continue past downtown (almost back to Chateau Potelle) for a farm-to-table lunch at Farmstead at Long Meadow Ranch.
+Head across the street from Farmstead to the Clif Family Bruschetteria truck for quicker, more casual cuisine.

 Tres Sabores Winery